-8.17 Where a Member in Public Practice has accepted an Appointment, other than as a Controller, and is seeking approval for Professional Fees from the Approving Body, the Member shall provide sufficient information so as to allow the Approving Body to make an informed assessment as to whether the remuneration is reasonable, and shall:

-- provide details of how the Professional Fees are computed; - provide a description of the Professional Services performed, or to be performed, broken down into broad categories, and the costs associated with each category; - state the terms of the approval sought from the Approving Body; - advise the total of Professional Fees previously determined and whether the Member will be seeking approval for additional Professional Fees in the future; - advise when the Professional Fees will be drawn; - provide details of Expenses paid from the Administration, including: - where Expenses are paid for Professional Services that have not been provided by the Firm, who the Expense was paid to (only for Expenses paid for professional services not provided by the Firm); - what the Expense was for; - for Expenses charged directly by the Firm, the quantity and rate (only for Expenses charged directly by the Firm); and - the amount paid; - the basis of recovery of future Expenses to be charged directly by the Firm; and - provide a summary of receipts and payments to and from the Administration bank account. - 8.18 A Member in Public Practice shall only draw Professional Fees once the proper resolution, order, or authority has been obtained from the Approving Body and in accordance with the terms of approval. - 8.19 Where a Member in Public Practice has entered into a fixed fee arrangement in respect of Professional Fees, the Member shall draw the fixed fee at the conclusion of the Administration or in amounts and at milestones specified by the Approving Body. - 8.20 Where a Member in Public Practice seeks approval for the payment of prospective Professional Fees from the Approving Body, the Member shall specify the maximum amount of the Professional Fees that may be drawn before requiring further approval from the Approving Body.
-The Member shall draw on this prospective Professional Fee progressively as the work is completed. - 8.21 Where a Member in Public Practice has prospective Professional Fees approved in accordance with paragraph 8.20, the scale of rates used to draw Professional Fees shall be the scale of rates provided by the Member to the Approving Body at the time of the approval, unless a specific formula to increase the scale of rates was incorporated into the resolution passed by the Approving Body.
-If a specific formula was not incorporated into the resolution, then the Member shall only change the scale of rates by obtaining further approval from the Approving Body. - 8.22 Where a Member in Public Practice receives monies prior to acceptance of an Appointment to meet the costs of the proposed Administration, the Member shall ensure:

-- (a) the monies are held on trust; - (b) there are no conditions on the conduct or outcome of the Administration attached to the monies; - (c) full disclosure is made to creditors in the Declaration of Independence, Relevant Relationships and Indemnities; and - (d) approval of Professional Fees is obtained prior to them being withdrawn from the trust account. - 8.23 Where a Member in Public Practice receives money from an Entity, other than from the assets of the insolvent Entity, to meet the costs of the Administration, the receipt of this money shall be disclosed to the Approving Body and approval to draw Professional Fees from these monies shall be obtained from the Approving Body in accordance with paragraph 8.18. - 8.24 Approval of the Approving Body under paragraph 8.23 is not required if the Corporations Act 2001, Bankruptcy Act 1966 or guidance issued by the Australian Securities and Investments Commission or Australian Financial Security Authority provides that approval is not required.
+- 8.12 Where a Member in Public Practice has accepted an Appointment, other than as a Controller, and is seeking approval for Professional Fees from the Approving Body, the Member shall provide sufficient information so as to allow the Approving Body to make an informed assessment as to whether the remuneration is reasonable, and shall: - provide details of how the Professional Fees are computed; - provide a description of the Professional Services performed, or to be performed, broken down into broad categories, and the costs associated with each category; - state the terms of the approval sought from the Approving Body; - advise the total of Professional Fees previously determined and whether the Member will be seeking approval for additional Professional Fees in the future; - advise when the Professional Fees will be drawn; and - provide a summary of receipts and payments to and from the Administration bank account. - 8.13 A Member in Public Practice shall only draw Professional Fees once the proper resolution, order, or authority has been obtained from the Approving Body and in accordance with the terms of approval. - 8.14 Where a Member in Public Practice has entered into a fixed fee arrangement in respect of Professional Fees, the Member shall draw the fixed fee at the conclusion of the Administration or in amounts and at milestones specified by the Approving Body. - 8.15 Where a Member in Public Practice seeks approval for the payment of prospective Professional Fees from the Approving Body, the Member shall specify the maximum amount of the Professional Fees that may be drawn before requiring further approval from the Approving Body.
+The Member shall draw on this prospective Professional Fee progressively as the work is completed. - 8.16 Where a Member in Public Practice receives monies prior to acceptance of an Appointment to meet the costs of the proposed Administration, the Member shall ensure: - (a) the monies are held on trust; - (b) there are no conditions on the conduct or outcome of the Administration attached to the monies; - (c) full disclosure is made to creditors in the Declaration of Independence and Relevant Relationships and Indemnities; and - (d) approval of Professional Fees is obtained prior to them being withdrawn from the trust account.